-- 2004: re-building of the organ; - 2008: new seating to replace the 1860 Victorian seating; - 2010: new sound system; - 2012: new lighting and electrical system; - 2014: new boiler and heating controls; - 2015: strengthening of the bell-frame and augmenting the peal of bells. - 2018: rebuilding of the top 6m of the SW buttress - 2019: Stabilising the pinnacles, renovation and cleaning of the N Porch
+- 2004: re-building of the organ; - 2008: new seating to replace the 1860 Victorian seating; - 2010: new sound system; - 2012: new lighting and electrical system; - 2014: new boiler and heating controls; - 2015: strengthening of the bell-frame and augmenting the peal of bells. - 2018: rebuilding of the top 6m of the SW buttress - 2019: Stabilising the pinnacles, renovation and cleaning of the N Porch.
+Rebuilding am unstable section of the West Wall

-Significant repairs to the stonework, conservation of the medieval windows and re-ordering, possibly including a new building in the churchyard, to create standard facilities, better disabled access and flexible spaces for community use, are being considered as described in in section 7.
+Significant repairs to the stonework, conservation of the medieval windows and reordering, possibly including a new building in the churchyard, to create standard facilities, better disabled access and flexible spaces for community use, are being considered as described in in section 7.